mariotosdig/custom/README.md

 ---

 This repo is a fork of BasicBot custom.
 A repo used to customize BasicBot.
-The original can be found here: [Original Repo](https://github.com/basicBot/custom/).
+The original can be found [here](https://github.com/basicBot/custom/).
 Bookmark the following script to use this fork.

 `javascript:(function(){$.getScript('https://rawgit.com/mariotosdig/custom/master/extension.js');})();`